Mayoral elections in Manchester, New Hampshire, in the 20th century: General election

 The election campaign was considered to be relatively uneventful and low-key.

 Beaulieu ran on his record in government, and proclaimed, "I support an open, honest government, with an open-door policy".
 Beaulieu's top issues were providing adequate police and fire protection, and enabling the city's departments and boards to operate with minimal interference from his mayoral administration.
 In the time since his previous term as mayor had ended, Beaulieu had served as president and board member of the Easter Seal Society and Goodwill Industries.
 He had also been the incorporator of the New Hampshire Workshop for the Blind and a member of the New Hampshire Right to Life Committee (an anti-abortion group).
 Bealieu also worked in the business of carpet sales.
 Beaulieu's past political experience in state and local government were seen as giving him an advantage in the election.

 Wieczorek, an insurance businessman, ran on the idea that the city should be run like a business.
 He argued that Manchester would have better fiscal management if the city government's individual departments were given annual goals to achieve, and if they worked together towards a shared goal.
 Contrary to the hands-off approach Beaulieu was proposing to take with the city's departments and boards if elected, Wieczorek stated that he planned to have an active role in the operations of them.
 Wieczorek stated that, as mayor, he would work to develop a nonadversarial working relationship with the city's Board of Aldermen.
 He proposed, for the year 1989, having a tax cap of 3% and total budget expenditures of 5%.
 Wieczorek also placed an emphasis on addressing the population growth the city was undergoing, primarily the increases in services that would be demanded by this growth.
 Wieczorek had served as both president of the Manchester Housing Authority and president of United Way of Great Manchester, in addition to being involved in the Greater Manchester Human Services Council and Manchester Exchange Club.

 The election was considered surprisingly narrow for a city in which registered Democrats significantly outnumbered registered Republicans.
-The had more than 23,000 registered Democrats, 13,500 registered Republicans, and 9,401 registered independents.
+The city had more than 23,000 registered Democrats, 13,500 registered Republicans, and 9,401 registered independents.
 Manchester was considered to be the sole Democratic stronghold in what was, at the time, considered to be a solidly Republican state.

 The election coincided with other municipal elections, including those for welfare commissioner, Board of Aldermen, and school board.
 In the coinciding election, Democrats secured a 9 to 12 majority over Democrats on the Board of Aldermen.

 1989

-The 1989 Manchester, New Hampshire mayoral election was held on November 7, 1989, to elect the mayor of Manchester, New Hampshire.
+The 1989 Manchester, New Hampshire, mayoral election was held on November 7, 1989, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican nominee Raymond Wieczorek, who unseated Democratic incumbent Emile Beaulieu by margin of 1,639 votes.
 The election was a rematch of the 1987 contest between the two.
 Additionally, Fernand Gelinas ran as an independent candidate.